Bunching and Taxing Multidimensional Skills: Quantitative Results

-\Cref{f:bunching_ill} gives an example of the procedure to determine optimal bunching using isocurves.
-The orange lines represent isocurves for different cognitive task levels, while the blue lines represent isocurves for different manual task levels.
+\Cref{f:bunching_ill} gives an example of the procedure to classify optimal bunching using isocurves.
+The long-dash lines represent isocurves for different cognitive task levels, while the short-dash lines represent isocurves for different manual task levels.
 The dots indicate three hypothetical allocations.
 First, consider the isocurves corresponding to the allocation of crane operators in the top left corner.
-The orange isocurve represents workers with other combinations of skills $(\alpha_c, \alpha_m)$ who produce the same cognitive tasks $x_{cH}$ as the crane operator.
-The blue isocurve represents workers with other combinations of skills $(\alpha_c, \alpha_m)$ who produce the same manual tasks $x_{mH}$ as the crane operator.
+The long-dash isocurve represents workers with other combinations of skills $(\alpha_c, \alpha_m)$ who produce the same cognitive tasks $x_{cH}$ as the crane operator.
+The short-dash isocurve represents workers with other combinations of skills $(\alpha_c, \alpha_m)$ who produce the same manual tasks $x_{mH}$ as the crane operator.
 The lines intersect only at one point $-$ the skills of the crane operator at the top left corner.
-That is, no other worker type $(\alpha_c, \alpha_m)$ receives the same task allocation $(x_{cH}, x_{mH})$ that is assigned to the crane operator.
+That is, no other worker $(\alpha_c, \alpha_m)$ receives the same task allocation $(x_{cH}, x_{mH})$ that is assigned to the crane operator.
 Next, consider the isocurves corresponding to the allocation of a gardener in the middle of \Cref{f:bunching_ill}.
-The orange isocurve (workers producing the same cognitive tasks $x_{cM}$ as the gardener) overlaps with the blue isocurve (workers producing the same manual tasks $x_{mM}$ as the gardener) for high levels of manual skill $\alpha_m$ and for relatively low levels of cognitive skill $\alpha_c$.
-This range of workers $(\alpha_c, \alpha_m)$ produces the same cognitive and manual tasks $(x_{cM} , x_{mM})$ as the gardener.
-This indicates that gardeners bunch with workers whose comparative advantage also lies in manual work.
-This is the targeted bunching region.
-Note that for the higher skills the planner separates the workers.
+The long-dash isocurve (workers producing the same cognitive tasks $x_{cM}$ as the gardener) overlaps with the short-dash isocurve (workers producing the same manual tasks $x_{mM}$ as the gardener) for high levels of manual skill $\alpha_m$ and for low levels of cognitive skill $\alpha_c$.
+These workers $(\alpha_c, \alpha_m)$ produce the same cognitive and manual tasks $(x_{cM} , x_{mM})$ as the gardener, indicating that gardeners bunch with workers whose comparative advantage also lies in manual work.
+We call this type of bunching \textit{targeted bunching}.
 Finally, consider the bottom-left allocation corresponding to cashiers.
-In this case, the orange and blue isolines for cognitive and manual tasks overlap throughout the type space.
-All workers with skills $(\alpha_c, \alpha_m)$ on that line produce the same cognitive and manual tasks $(x_{cL} , x_{mL})$ as the cashier, despite their differences in skills.
-This is the region of blunt bunching where the planner does not distinguish the skills of the workers when allocating tasks.
+In this case, the long-dash and short-dash isolines for cognitive and manual tasks overlap throughout the type space.
+All workers with skills $(\alpha_c, \alpha_m)$ on that line produce the same cognitive and manual tasks $(x_{cL} , x_{mL})$ as the cashier, despite their skill differences.
+We call this type of bunching \textit{blunt bunching}, where the planner does not distinguish different worker types when allocating tasks.